nater0000/simple-app/README.md

 Verified with svelte project using adapter-static

-Note that Webview2 is not required for redistributing on most Win10+ systems
+Note that Webview2 dll is not required for redistributing on most Win10+ systems

-Note that one expectation for this project is to make this work cross-platform via gcc+gtk
+Note that one expectation for this project is to make it work cross-platform via gcc+gtk

 ## TODO
 - [ ] Modify c-embed to ignore the path prefix (ie "C:\my-files\")
-- [ ] Update webui to use version 2.5
 - [ ] Fix window initialization code to be closer to the original template
 - [ ] Refactor initialization into an interface
 - [ ] Refactor Windows Resource into platform-specific feature
 - [ ] Integrate with forked version of webui
-- [ ] Integrate with forked version of civetweb
 - [ ] Integrate with forked version of c-embed
 - [ ] [Feature] Add 'Press any key': C++ input handler
 - [ ] [Feature] Add 'Press any key': next.html
 - [ ] Refactor msys2-ucrt invocations to use a Preprocessor Definition
 - [ ] Update README with instructions for non-default msys2 installation location
+- [x] Update webui to use version 2.5-beta
+- [x] Add pre-build steps to invoke c-embed
 - [x] Integrate webui build into project
 - [x] Fix current build issues due to external dependencies
 - [x] Impl write index (+subdir) to appdata [bin2cpp] [using c-embed instead]